TheLimifiedLime/TangerineUI-Extended-Variants/README.md

 ![Tangerine UI's purple variant, both in dark and light modes.](https://github.com/nileane/TangerineUI-for-Mastodon/assets/914451/c01c7a54-d2db-4fe5-a0f6-dc6e77cfe128)

 - **Green 🍏**
-  A fork specific variant with a green palette ([Screenshots may be outdated](https://github.com/TheLimifiedLime/TangerineUI-for-Mastodon/issues/7))
+  A fork specific variant with a green palette

 <img src="./fork-screenshots/desktop-light.png" alt="the explore page on Mastodon featuring Tangerine UI's green variant in light mode on a desktop client"/>
 <img src="./fork-screenshots/desktop-dark.png" alt="the explore page on Mastodon featuring Tangerine UI's green variant in dark mode on a desktop client">